 Restricted cash and investments consist primarily of certain proceeds of the Company's financing activities invested in approved money market funds.
-The majority of these funds are restricted by the agreements governing the Company's debt instruments for the payment of certain construction and development costs relating to Wynn Las Vegas, Encore or Wynn Macau.
-Amounts classified as current are equal to current construction payables and other accruals also classified as current.
+The majority of these funds are restricted by agreements governing debt instruments for the purchase of the Company's common stock and the payment of certain construction and development costs relating to Wynn Las Vegas, Encore or Wynn Macau.
+Amounts classified as current are equal to current construction payables.